Last updated November 2021

 How long will it take to see results?

 Fraxel laser results are gradual and immediate.
 As the skin starts to heal, improvements can be seen after a few days.
 In the following months, the skin will continue to improve as collagen replenishes.

 Why choose Victorian Cosmetic Institute as your provider of Fraxel laser treatments?

 Furthermore, we have a wide range of other lasers to choose from for the treatment of your skin.
 This means that we are able to select the best laser for treatment for you.
-Clinics with a limited number of lasers may overly extend the use of one laser to cover their requirements, and this may not an ideal laser for your skin or skin concern.

 Otherwise, you can phone us directly on 1300 863 824.